-1,655 Contact Hours

-74.00 Semester Credits

-70 Instructional Weeks - Full Time
+1,655 Contact Hours 74.00 Semester Credits 70 Instructional Weeks - Full Time Program offered at: Memphis, Tennessee

 Program Mission

 The mission of the Surgical Technology program is to prepare graduates with the basic knowledge and fundamental practical and professional skills needed for employment as entry-level generalists in the field.
 The program combines academic studies in the classroom, hands-on laboratory instruction, and clinical training in various surgical settings to prepare graduates who are eligible for employment in a variety of surgical settings.